 Walsall has been known for its leather since the Middle Ages but following the Industrial Revolution, the industry entered a golden age of prosperity, exports boomed and Walsall firms sent their products all over the world.
 At the turn of the 20th century Walsall was home to nearly a third of all of Britain's saddlers and harness makers.
 Our currently high-flying football team, Walsall FC are known as The Saddlers.
 We're also world famous for our bags, most notably Launer, the company who produced the late Queen's handbags.

-So proud we are of our leather making heritage we even have a dedicated museum housed within a former Victorian saddle-making factory in the town centre (see my post HERE) or, I should say, at the moment we have a leather museum but, in its infinite wisdom, our Tory-led council is proposing the museum be closed, the building sold and the exhibits moved elsewhere, as yet unknown.
-This, in ours and many others opinions is ludicrous.
-The Leather Museum is Walsall's top rated TripAdvisor destination, it brings visitors to the town from as far afield as Australia and the USA.
-Our visits to Birmingham's Coffin Works, Silver Factory & Pen Museum were enhanced by being able to experience what it was like for past generations to work in factory conditions, if the museum exhibits were to be housed in a disused shop in the indoor shopping centre (one of the proposed venues) they'd lose their context and visitors wouldn't have that precious connection with our heritage.
+So proud we are of our leather making heritage that we even have a dedicated museum housed within a former Victorian saddle-making factory in the town centre (see my post HERE) or, I should say, at the moment we have a leather museum but, in its infinite wisdom, our Tory-led council is proposing the museum be closed, the building sold and the collection moved elsewhere, the location yet unknown.
+This in ours, and many others, opinions is ludicrous.
+The Leather Museum is Walsall's top rated TripAdvisor destination, it brings visitors into the town from as far afield as Australia and the USA.
+Our visits to Birmingham's Coffin Works, Silver Factory & Pen Museum were enhanced by being able to experience what it was like for past generations to work in factory conditions, if the collection was to be housed in a disused shop in the town's indoor shopping centre (one of the suggested venues) it would lose its context and visitors wouldn't have that precious connection with our heritage.

 Signing online petitions is all well and good but, if you want to be taken seriously you need to get off your arse and take to the streets & on Saturday we did just that, joined by fashion designers, artists, union reps, local historians, Walsall residents and our local MP, the wonderful Valerie Vaz (in the orange scarf).
 Liz is next to me and you can just see Jon's green pompom behind us!